stlab/better-code/better-code/src/chapter-3-errors.md

    }
    ```

-- The work required for the caller to ensure the precondition is
+- It is **affordable for the caller to ensure** the precondition.
+For
-  insignificant.
-For example, when deserializing a document you might
+  example, when deserializing a document you might discover that the
-  discover that the input is corrupted.
-The work required by a caller
+  input is corrupted.
+The work required by a caller to check for
-  to check for corruption before the call is usually nearly as high as
+  corruption before the call is usually nearly as high as the cost of
-  the cost of deserialization, so well-formedness would be an
+  deserialization, so well-formedness would be an inappropriate
-  inappropriate precondition for deserialization.
-That said, remember
+  precondition for deserialization.
+That said, remember that ensuring
-  that ensuring a precondition can often be done *by construction*,
+  a precondition can often be done *by construction*, which makes it
-  which makes it free.
-If this input is always known to be
+  free.
+If this input is always known to be machine-generated by the
-  machine-generated by the same program that parses it, a precondition
+  same program that parses it, a precondition is an appropriate
-  is an appropriate choice.
+  choice.

 When both of these conditions are satisfied, you should prefer the
 precondition, because, in general: